INTERNATIONAL TECHNICAL COOPERATION AND TECHNICAL ASSISTANCE

 Another integration union in the framework of the Eurasian Economic Union is a Joint board of customs services of the member states of the Customs Union, established in accordance with the Agreement on the Joint board of customs services of the member states of the Customs Union dated 22 June 2011 and currently includes customs services of Belarus, Russia, Kazakhstan, Armenia and Kyrgyzstan.

 Decisions of the Joint board are made by vote (consensus), each member state of the Eurasian Economic Union has a casting vote.
-The decision is made if none of the member states of the Eurasian Economic Union did not voted against this decision.
+The decision is made if none of the member states of the Eurasian Economic Union did not vote against this decision.

 Participation in the work of the Joint board promotes practical cooperation with the customs authorities of the member states of the Eurasian Economic Union in order to conduct a coordinated policy on customs and make deeper customs cooperation, harmonize national customs legislation, ensure the unity of the customs services management.